datarootsio/cheek/README.md

 # butt

-`butt`, of course, stands for Better Unified Time-Driven Triggering. `butt` is a KISS approach to CRON-like job scheduling. `butt` was born out of a (/my?) frustration about the big gap between a lightweight crontab and full-fledged solutions like Airflow.
+`butt`, of course, stands for Better Unified Time-Driven Triggering. `butt` is a KISS approach to crontab-like job scheduling. `butt` was born out of a (/my?) frustration about the big gap between a lightweight crontab and full-fledged solutions like Airflow.

 `butt` aims to be a KISS approach to job scheduling.
 Focus is on the KISS approach not to necessarily do this in the most robust way possible.